-Benchmark Oversight Committee means the independent function overseeing the IMBA UK Board with regard to the administration of the HHPI1983.
-BMR means the Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016.
+BMR means the retained EU law version of the Benchmarks Regulation ((EU) 2016/1011) that has applied in the UK from the end of the Brexit transition period (11pm on 31 December 2020).
 Board means the Board of Directors of IMBA UK.
-ESG means Environmental, Social, Governance, recognised as the 3 central pillars measuring sustainability and societal impact of institutions, sovereigns, or other entities.
+ESG means Environmental, Social, Governance.
 Hedonic Price Regression in this hedonic approach to price measurement, means that goods are valued not for themselves as such but for the set of attributes which they possess.
-HHPI1983 means Halifax House Price Index 1983 (HHPI).
-Index Administration Committee (IAC) means the Index Advisory Committee is the committee with responsibility for overseeing day to day administration of the HHPI1983.
-IHS Markit Benchmark Administration Ltd. (IMBA UK) means the administrator, which is the UK entity authorised by the FCA responsible for the daily provision of the HHPI1983.
+HHPI2019 means Halifax House Price Index 2019 (HHPI2019).
+IHS Markit Benchmark Administration Ltd. (IMBA) means the administrator, which is the UK entity authorised by the FCA responsible for the daily provision of the HHPI2019.
+Index Committee means the committee with responsibility for overseeing day to day administration of the HHPI2019.
+Internal Oversight Committee means the Internal Oversight Committee, the independent function which coordinates and directs IMBA's benchmark oversight function.
 LBG means Lloyds Banking Group.
 Mortgage Offer Data means approved mortgage transactions entered into by LBG.
 This covers all data relating to the property on which a mortgage has been offered.
-This information will include the price of the property against which the mortgage is being offered as well as the Property Characteristics such as type (detached, semi-detached, terraced, flat, bungalow), size, age and location.
+This information will include the price of the property against which the mortgage is being offered as well as the Property Characteristics such as type (detached, semi- detached, terraced, flat, bungalow), size, age and location.
 Property Characteristics mean the variety of characteristics used by the index to determine a standardised house in the UK which, when taken together, help to explain the majority of the variation in house prices.